Ready to adopt? Discover the 18 best medium-sized family dog breeds

 They have a high rating on the American Kennel Club for family-friendliness and behavior with children and other dogs.

 All of these remarkable qualities make them excellent breeding options in breed groups.
-We must warn you they are adorable and like to play a lot of fetch.
+We must warn you that they are adorable and like to play a lot of fetch.
 They weigh around 35-50 pounds.

 American Staffordshire Terrier